A free, downloadable Trial Version of SHAZAM is available to try out.

 where the type= option describes the type of distribution and where the DF= option specifies the degrees of freedom.

-In SHAZAM matrices can be worked with in powerful ways using a natural syntax almost as easily as you write them on paper.eg.
+In SHAZAM matrices can be worked with using a natural syntax almost as easily as you write them on paper.eg.
 To solve the normal equations manually simply do:

 matrix B = INV(X'X)X'Yeg.
 To create a vector from the first column of a matrix simply do: